jshiell/checkstyle-idea/README.md

 ## Configuration

-Configuration is available under the *Settings* dialogue.
+Configuration is available under the *Settings* dialogue, under *Tools* -> *Checkstyle*.
 This controls configuration for both the inspection and static scanning.

 ### Configuration Files

 The main configuration option is that of the CheckStyle file.
 Multiple CheckStyle file may be added, and swapped between by using the checkbox.
-Files may be added using the 'Add' button.
+Files may be added using the 'Add' button, or you can use the versions of the standard Sun and Google configuration that are bundled with the selected version of Checkstyle.
+Note that you cannot enter properties for these bundled rules at present.

+If you need to pass authentication information for rules file accessed via HTTP then you can use the `https://user:pass@host/` form to do so.

 The *Scan Test Classes* checkbox will enable scanning of Java files under test source roots.
 If disabled, these files will be ignored.